India restricts import of laptop, computers to push local manufacturing

 "Their import would be allowed against a valid licence for restricted imports," the notice said.

-In April-June, electronics imports, which include laptops, tablets and personal computers, was $19.7 billion, up 6.25 per cent year-on-year.
+In April to June, electronics imports, which include laptops, tablets and personal computers, were US$19.7 billion, up 6.25 per cent year-on-year.
 Electronics imports range between 7 per cent to 10 per cent of the country's total merchandise imports.

 "The move's spirit is to push manufacturing to India.
 It's not a nudge, it's a push," said Ali Akhtar Jafri, former director general at electronics industry body MAIT.